- Increased capacity in our workout facilities

 Do I need to have a membership or pay a fee to use PE Building, Smith Gym, Hollingbery Field House?

 The Faculty & Staff Fitness Program is a program sponsored by the Provost's Office.
-Members utilize the shared facilities during the 11:00 a.m.-1:00 p.m. time, including Gibb Pool, PEB 144 for Basketball, Smith 115 and 215 for Fitness Classes, Hollingbery Field House for indoor tennis and pickleball, PEB Racquetball Courts, and the Chinook Student Center for weight and cardio offerings.
+Members utilize the shared facilities during the 11:00 a.m.-1:00 p.m. time, including Gibb Pool, PEB 144 for Basketball, Smith 115 and 215 for Fitness Classes, Hollingbery Field House for indoor tennis and pickleball, PEB Racquetball Courts (Currently unavailable), and the Chinook Student Center for weight and cardio offerings.
 Other spaces and times are based on group/class reservations.
-Please visit the Faculty & Staff Fitness Program website to find more inforamtion about the program, or the WSU Scheduling Website to reserve a space.
+Please visit the Faculty & Staff Fitness Program website to find more information about the program, or the WSU Scheduling Website to reserve a space.

 How do I get to the SRC Backyard or SRC Backyard Building?